Creating the right space for employees to feel happy, engaged and productive.

 The physical space

-Office design is a hot topic, proven to influence company reputation, employee retention, and recruitment.
+What makes a great office design is a hot topic, proven to influence company reputation, employee retention, and recruitment.
 But in many cases, creativity goes overboard and companies are left with eye-catching office chairs that are very awkward to sit on.
 Design trade-offs are making their way into the workplace due to macro-trends that pay little heed to genuine workplace needs.
+The role of interior design in today’s offices is crucial.
 New, futuristic office design may garner quick wins for companies that are looking to mask old-fashioned real estate solutions but, in reality, conceptual desks, plastic dividers, slides, and disco meeting rooms run dry rather quickly.

 The basis of today’s traditional office design is often rooted in the perusal of hip office furniture catalogs and the implementation of novel, but not necessarily desirable, amenities.
 While these examples do represent design measures intended to inspire workers, they do not represent design thinking.
 The process of design thinking embodies a holistic view of a human-centered workspace, drawing upon logic, imagination, intuition, and systematic reasoning to explore the limits and possibilities of the intangible ‘feel’ of an office.